ShizukaDonaghue/happy-beans/TESTING.md

 XXXXXXXXXXXXXXXX  NEED SCREENSHOTS  XXXXXXXXXXXXXXXXXXXX (PP4 walkthrough)

 ## Browser Compatibility
-Browser compatibility was checked for the following browsers and no issues were found.
+Browser compatibility was checked for the following browsers and no issues were found:
 * Google Chrome
 * Microsoft Edge
 * Apple Safari
 * Mozilla Firefox
 * Opera

+The application was also tested manually on the follwoing devices and no issues were found:
+* iPhone 12
+* iPhone 11
+* iPhone XR
+* iPhone 8
+* iPad 8
+* HP Elitebook 840
+* Dell XPS

 XXXXXXXXXXXXXXXX  NEED SCREENSHOTS  XXXXXXXXXXXXXXXXXXXX (PP4 walkthrough)